The-Arbiter/Markdown-Writeups/PoW_fork/Mitigating replay attacks for DAI and MKR holders going into the merge.md

 # *Brace for impact!* Mitigating replay attacks for DAI and MKR holders going into the merge.

-*The following guide provides context and information about replay attacks, a potential Ethereum hard fork with a chainId of 1 and potential effects on MakerDAO contracts, as well as risks of using DAI's permit function on all Ethereum mainnet forks.
+*The following guide provides context and information about replay attacks, a potential Ethereum hard fork and potential effects on MakerDAO contracts, as well as risks of using DAI's permit function on all Ethereum mainnet forks.
 None of the following information constitutes advice of any form.*

 The merge is upon us!
 Finally, after years of extensive testing and work, the transition proof of stake Ethereum is ready.
 However, in the last few months, miners along with other parties have raised the possibility of a hard fork of Ethereum, creating a proof of work chain (PoW) as well as a proof of stake chain (PoS).